Hawaiian Grilled Chicken Dinner with Easy Coconut Rice

 How to Make Hawaiian Grilled Chicken Dinner

 Marinate the Chicken: In a shallow dish or bowl, whisk together the reserved pineapple juice, coconut aminos, brown sugar, garlic, salt, pepper, and lime juice.
+Set aside 1/4 cup of this marinade to baste chicken with later.
 Add the chicken breasts and coat them evenly with the marinade.
 Cover the dish and refrigerate for at least 2 hours, or overnight for deeper flavor.

 Prepare the Grill: Preheat your grill to medium-high heat.
 If using skewers, soak them in water for at least 30 minutes to prevent burning.